boneill02/scarlet/README.md

 must be anywhere between 2MB and 10MB.
 In order to achieve this, certain unnecessary Busybox programs and Linux drivers must be disabled (not currently supported).

+[This video](https://youtu.be/asnXWOUKhTA) has been very helpful in the initial setup.